A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Zitterbewegung Stochastic Mechanics

+Notice that the last line of (138) differs from the last line of (132) only by addition of the term involving $\nabla\cdot\mathbf{u}$.

-As in the free particle case, (118) is the mean phase of the \emph{zbw} particle undergoing the Nelsonian conservative diffusion process, and its dynamics differs from the dynamics of the classical \emph{zbw} particle phase by the presence of the quantum kinetic in (117).
+As also in the free particle case, the equation of motion for (138) differs from the equation of motion for the classical \emph{zbw} particle phase by the presence of the quantum kinetic in (135-136).
 Our earlier discussion of the quantum-classical correspondence applies here as well.

-Now consider the particle phase change in the \textit{\emph{time-symmetric mean rest and lab frames}}.
-As in the classical \emph{zbw} model, even in the presence of external fields, the \emph{zbw} oscillation in the time-symmetric instantaneous mean rest frame is simply harmonic, making the phase a single-valued function (up to addition of an integer multiple of $2\pi$) of the (time-symmetric) mean space-time trajectory of the particle in the (time-symmetric) mean lab frame.
-So if we integrate the time-symmetric mean phase around a closed loop $L$ with $\delta t=0$, we will have